Post Breakup Dating – Good or Bad for You?

 It Can Help Bring Better Closure

-According to Dr. Moore, breakups are a long-drawn-out process that occurs over a period of time. β€œMost people think relational collapses are an immediate event when in fact, they aren’t.
+According to Dr. Moore, breakups are a long-drawn-out process that occurs over a period of time.
+“Most people think relational collapses are an immediate event when in fact, they aren’t.
 Instead, breaking up is part of an ongoing process.”
-Moore explains further that having sex one last time can actually help to end the breakup in a better way.
+Moore explains further that dating one last time can actually help to end the breakup in a better way.
 For example, the breakup has occurred after a lengthy period of arguing, perhaps cheating, or any number of negative situations and experiences.
-But the sex was always great.
-Having that breakup sex makes the last experience with each other a good one and can help to end the relationship on a more positive note.
+But the dating was always great.
+Going on a breakup date makes the last experience with each other a good one and can help to end the relationship on a more positive note.

 Relationships are complicated.
-And there are times when, despite the best sex in the world, both people feel that it isn't working.
+And there are times when, despite the best dating in the world, both people feel that it isn’t working.
 But they want to end it all on a happy note.
 What could be happier than one final great romp between the sheets?
 Here are some of those circumstances:

 Both Realize It’s Going Nowhere